Acquired

 Cherry Smoke

 The Essence Vault Cherry Smoke is an Eau de Parfum.
-The fragrance opens with Sour Cherry and Saffron, settles into a heart of Leather and Osmanthus, and dries down to a base of Smoke and Cypriol Oil Or Nagarmotha.
+Cherry Smoke opens with Sour Cherry and Saffron, settles into a heart of Leather and Osmanthus, and dries down to a base of Cypriol Oil Or Nagarmotha and Smoke.
+The Essence Vault's Cherry Smoke carries an Acquired verdict, a smoky-led wear.

 Tom Ford Cherry Smoke is the dark, leather-and-saffron sibling to the Private Blend cherry family - where Lost Cherry indulges and Electric Cherry sparkles, this one smoulders.
 EV's No. 185 captures the cherry-saffron-smoke opening; the leather drydown is where budget translation hits its hardest limit.